Level TWO Powered Subwoofer

 The HTD Level TWO Powered Subwoofer delivers with performance you would otherwise only find in much more expensive brands.
 Cabinets are cut using computer-controlled machines and made of quality 3/4" MDF with internal bracing to minimize unwanted cabinet resonance.
 Unlike many of our competitors, we never cover our cabinets in cheap imitation-wood grain vinyl.
 Instead, our cabinets are painted black with mid-gloss lacquer or expertly covered in gorgeous real wood veneer.
 Each cabinet is designed with a front-firing port for easy room placement.
 Rather than employing a simple port tube, our Level TWO Powered Subwoofer includes a 1/12th wave-length internal transmission line producing noticeably more bass than other speakers of similar size.
 A 2.5" diameter voice coil with multiple winding layers works together with a powerful magnet to keep the moving cone fast and accurate.
 The 10" long-throw, reinforced doped cone woofer extends down to 29 Hz at -3dB.

-This subwoofer amplifier can be positioned either with your other equipment (recommended) or close to, and even hidden beneath, the subwoofer cabinet.
+The SDA-200 subwoofer digital amplifier (included) can be positioned either with your other equipment (recommended) or close to, and even hidden beneath, the subwoofer cabinet.
 Using a subwoofer amplifier not permanently installed in the back of the subwoofer cabinet (as many "old-style" subwoofers do) offers several key benefits:

 - Air leaks around the built-in amp and its inputs/outputs, which can cause a buzzing or whistling noise, is a non-issue